Kayak Series names

 Smart PRO Series - skin with medium to large diameter external bow-to-stern sponsons and 3/4 of the total original design alu skeletal frame

-With the reduction of frame parts, the kayak is lighter as well as being quicker to assemble and have roughly smaller pack bags.
+With the reduction of frame parts, the SMART / Smart PRO Series kayaks are lighter as well as being quicker to assemble and have smaller backpack bags.
 Internal volumetric storage space is bigger in the ALU & Valkure Series.

 Other folding kayak brands have models which are called "Quattros" (4 sponsons) -

-the quantity of air in these boats is slightly less compared to the SMART PRO's - the difference being is the Smarts have the sponsons incorporated with the skin, whereas the Quattros have sponsons inside nylon / PVC sleeves on the inside of the kayak skin.
+the volume of air in these boats is slightly less compared to the SMART PRO's - the difference being is the Smarts have the sponsons incorporated with the main skin, whereas the Quattros have sponsons inside nylon / PVC sleeves on the inside of the kayak skin.